xdevcod3/gem_grape/README.md

-A backend application with fields and an admin panel which provides data using an API.
+A backend application using ruby '2.6.2' and 'rails', '~> 6.1.3' with fields and an admin panel which provides data using an API.

 #Run it
   git clone